blech-lang/blech-tools/ide/README.md

   ```

 This gives you a VSIX file in the same directory.
 Install this in VS Code.
 Verify it works by opening some *.blc file.
 If the keywords are coloured, it works.
 Furthermore, if you hover over an activity name, you should see its signature in a tooltip.

+### Debug the language services plugin:
+VS Code provides support for making changes and debugging extensions.
+The task that is run when we start debugging or press F5 is defined in .vscode/launch.json file.